lazd/mdn.io/README.md

 ## How does it work?

-mdn.io queries the [Google Web Search API] with `yourqueryhere site:developer.mozilla.org` and redirects you to the first result.
-This is the same mechanism the MDN search box uses, so you'll always get accurate results.
+mdn.io uses Google's "I'm feeling lucky" functionality to redirect you to the first search result.

 Note that, because this is a search, the page you're redirected to may change in the future.
 However, you can rest assured that you'll always be redirected to the page that Google finds most relevant.